-Configuring a WAN link that doesn't support OSPF
+Configuring a WAN link that does not support OSPF

-In this example, the MAX has a Connection profile to a remote Pipeline unit across a BRI link (see Figure 10-7 on page 10-11).
+In this example, the MAX has a Connection profile to a remote Pipeline unit across a BRI link (see Figure 11-7 on page 11-13).
 The remote Pipeline is an IP router that transmits routes using RIP-v2.
 The route to this network, as well as any routes the MAX learns about from the remote Pipeline, are ASEs (external to the OSPF system).

-Note: To enable OSPF to add the RIP-v2 routes to its routing table, configure RIP-v2 normally in this Connection profile.
+To enable OSPF to add the RIP-v2 routes to its routing table, configure RIP-v2 normally in this Connection profile.
 OSPF will import all RIP routes as Type-2 ASEs.